 - Imports: Imports location data via JSON file or the Data Import feature; however, addresses and coordinates are not verified as accurate or complete.
 See the Import Location Data article for more information and requirements.

 - Rendering on data visualizations or their components (i.e., data export report and data grids), except repeatable forms (including their PDF exports) and tables (including their PDF, Excel, and Word exports).

 - Map rendering on any reports, including repeatable forms or tables.

 - Due to Chinese legislation, addresses and locations within China are not searchable through this feature.

 - If location sharing is enabled on your browser, auto-complete suggestions are provided in the address field, and the map is centered based on your current approximate location.
 As such, it's recommended location sharing is enabled on your browser for more accurate results.
 Note that a slight delay may occur when the form is initially loaded after sharing your location.

 - Core will ask users to share their location once, unless their browser is configured to always ask or their settings are later modified.
-For more information on enabling location sharing, see the Share your location article on the Google Support site for Chrome, and the Change security and privacy settings for Internet Explorer 11 on the Microsoft Support site.
+For more information on enabling location sharing, see the Share your location article on the Google Support site for Chrome.

 - Maps should not be displayed on form sections smaller than 33% in width.